dgattey/dg/README.md

 ## :beginner: Initial Setup

 You need Node 20+ and pnpm 8+ installed.
 Run `pnpm install` to get started once you have those two installed.
+You also need `neonctl` installed globally, with `brew install neonctl`.
 Most later commands are run via `turbo`.

 ## :memo: Pull Requests